vostok/devtools/library-dev-conventions/conventions.md

 #### Xml-doc conventions

+* Docs for constructors should link to the doc of their class, e. g. `/// <inheritdoc cref="MyClass"/>`.
 * Text of list items should be wrapped in a `<description>` tag.
 Example:
 ```
 /// <list type="bullet">